 Roux, Georges.
 ‘Review: Isthmia, Vol. 1, Temple of Poseidon by Oscar Broneer.’
 American Journal of Archaeology.
 Volume 78, Number 3 (July 1974), pp. 305–306, page 305

 The first temple to Poseidon was built at Isthmia around 700 BC.
 The site at the Isthmus was a natural spot for the structure, since there were many ports nearby that served maritime traders.
 Around 480 BC, the archaic temple was destroyed by fire, and a new, larger temple in the Doric style was constructed in its place.
 In 390 BC, a Spartan Army marched on the Isthmus and damaged the temple again.
 The Doric building had a parastyle consisting of 7 x 19 wooden columns and measured ca. 38.10 by ca. 13.411 m at the stylobate; the Cella was ca. 7.70 by ca. 32.28 (?) m.
-The exterior walls were painted stone panels .
+The exterior walls were painted stone panels.
 After the archaic temple was destroyed by fire, a new temple, also Doric, was built to replace it.
 The new temple had 6 x 13 columns, and was erected before 450 B.C.
-Severely damaged by fire in 390 B.C., it was restored and remained standing until Early Christian times.
+The temple was again severely damaged by fire in 390 B.C., it was restored and remained standing until Early Christian times.

 Archaic period temple of Poseidon at Isthmia